 All documentation relating to the assessment and outcome of your deferral and cancellation applications will be documented on your records.
 All discussions undertaken with the learner during the processing of the application will be recorded on the Student Management System.

-You are advised to retain your original documents (e.g., medical certificates) for your own records and submit copies with applications for deferral or withdrawal.
+You are advised to retain your original documents for your own records and submit copies with applications for deferral or withdrawal.
 Practical Outcomes may ask to see the original documents for verification purposes.

-3.2.3.4 RTO initiated Deferral
+d) RTO initiated Deferral

 Practical Outcomes can defer a learner’s enrolment in the following instances: